Mac: AppleTV in Malaysia

 Beamer for Mac

-Lastly, it is observed that the Apple TV occupies a crowded home but stands alone in the boardroom, that is bound to go wireless, despite the fearful Windows-centric IT manager who sticks to his ‘wired’ comfort zone.
+Lastly, it is observed that the Apple TV occupies a crowded home but stands alone in the boardroom, which is bound to go wireless, despite the fearful Windows-centric IT manager who sticks to his ‘wired’ comfort zone.

 A wifi signal is sufficient to broadcast

-Setting-up the Apple TV:- With the router switched on, I HDMied the unit to the Bravia.
-After the initial setup, a colourful user interface showed up with YouTube, Vimeo and a host of other media buttons on call.
-The meat however is iTunes with emphasis on Preview, Rent or Buy.
-Setting up the unit comes with some grief as it is only done with the bundled Apple Remote, but in the backdrop of, say, a boardroom presentation, AirPlay Mirroring (for Macs from mid-2011 onwards) is a huge plus.
-Essentially, you have your Mac dancing on the big screen instantly with documents, video and audio; without the need for MDP or Thunderbolt adaptors and video or audio cables.
+the Bravia.
+After the initial setup, a colourful user interface with YouTube, Vimeo, and other media buttons on call was created.
+The meat, however, is iTunes with emphasis on Preview, Rent or Buy.
+Setting up the unit comes with some grief as it is only done with the

-I linked the Apple TV to the Macs via Home Sharing to show up the libraries on Apple TV interface but still, at that point, playing was done with the aluminum Apple Remote while navigating the old school Front Row type interface on a sub-menu.
-To set aside the Apple Remote, I downloaded Remote, a free app, onto the iPad and iPhone and linked Remote to the iTunes Libraries on the Macs to the AppleTV enabling the iPad (or iPhone) to act as a glorified sofa operator.
-The difference between the Apple Remote and Remote on the iPad is that the latter displays movie and music covers on its 11-inch screen to tap control content displayed on the TV; and given that the Now Playing tab displays the current cover, scrubber and playing controls on a single page, the iPad takes on the job description of the Apple Remote.
-Note, the 1st generation iPad is still relevant in this regard.
+Libraries on the Macs to the AppleTV, enabling the iPad (or iPhone) to act as a glorified sofa operator.
+The difference between the Apple Remote and Remote on the iPad is that the latter displays movie and music covers on its 11-inch screen to tap control content displayed on the TV, and given that the Now Playing tab displays the current cover, scrubber and playing controls on a single page, the iPad takes on the job description of the Apple Remote.
+Note that the 1st generation iPad is still relevant in this regard.

 Words - Tommy Peters